DefaultO/Geldwaesche/README.md

 What makes this so good is that there are no visible signs besides the Achievments that could tell that you did exploit this [game](https://gangster.goodgamestudios.com/).
 This makes the exploits based on this overlook - ghost features.
 Means there are no server-sided logs that tell your account is abnormal, neither is it obvious and you probably won't get banned using them (only manuals, and those probably won't happen).

-Because this Game stopped getting updates since 2017, officially stated by the Game Studio, this exploit will stay undetected and work for the rest of it's existence.
+Because this Game stopped getting updates since 2017, [officially stated by the Game Studio](https://goodgamestudios.com/de/blog/warum-goodgame-gangster-shadow-kings-co-keine-updates-erhalten/2016/07/05/), this exploit will stay undetected and work for the rest of it's existence.
+Because they literally don't touch the game anymore, just keep it running, because people keep paying into it.